 To understand the need for businesses to reimagine the customer journey, let’s look at the music industry.

-In the old days, you had to physically enter a store to purchase a CD by the artists you wanted to listen to.
+Years ago, you had to physically enter a store to purchase a CD.
 Then you had to drive home and place it in a CD player to listen to it (unless you were lucky enough to have a CD player in your car).
 There was no sampling the music before buying.
 It was packaged and shrink wrapped.
 So as you listened for the first time, you hoped that you would like more songs than just the hit you heard on the radio.

 Today’s music consumer expects to hear not just a sample but a full song instantly on a variety of mobile devices.
 Ad-supported and subscription-based streaming music services let you add the song to your “favorites” so you can listen to it whenever and wherever you want.
-Or, you have the option of purchasing a digital copy that you can download and listen to whenever you want to.
+Plus, these services use your listening and download data to recommend new music and artists you might like.
 All of this gives the consumer more options and a much better interactive experience.

-Consider your own customer journey and the ways it may need to be adapted.
+Consider your own customer journey and the ways you can adapt it to be more user focused.

 Create an agile IT environment